 New curbs and sidewalks must be constructed in accordance with City standard construction details, and permits must be obtained prior to the beginning of construction in the public right of way.

-Construction Details Whether you are a private property owner preparing to construct or repair curbs, sidewalks, or driveway aprons at your property, or if you plan to hire a contractor to perform the work, the construction must conform to City standards.
-Construction details showing the requirements for curbs, sidewalks, and driveway entrances may be found at the Engineering Division's Curb & Sidewalk Permit from the Code Administration Office before you begin the work.
+Whether you are a private property owner preparing to construct or repair curbs, sidewalks, or driveway aprons at your property, or if you plan to hire a contractor to perform the work, the construction must conform to City standards.
+Construction details showing the requirements for curbs, sidewalks, and driveway entrances may be found at the Engineering Department's Curb & Sidewalk Permit from the Code Administration Office before you begin the work.